PhotonVision/photonvision-docs/source/docs/hardware/supportedhardware.rst

 Supported Hardware
 ==================

-PhotonVision is developed and tested on a number of Commercial, Off-the-Shelf vision processing hardware solutions.
+PhotonVision is developed and tested on a number of Commercial, Off-the-Shelf (COTS) vision processing hardware solutions.

 Supported Cameras
 -----------------